 Does this sound familiar?
-Your firm hires a graduate, they work under a licensed professional for the required number of years, pass their exam and gain their professional registration.
-Then one magical day they are handed a project and voila they are now a Project Manager.
+Your firm hires a graduate; they work under a licensed professional for the required number of years, pass their exam and gain their professional registration.
+Then one magical day, they are handed a project, and voila, they are now Project Managers.
 The expectation is to hit the ground running.
-This frequent scenario typically omits to educate the team member on the requirements of a Project Manager or a formal path and milestones assessment process to ensure that the appropriate training is provided and expectations are clearly understood.
+This frequent scenario typically omits educating the team member on the requirements of a Project Manager or a formal path and milestones assessment process to ensure that the appropriate training is provided and expectations are clearly understood.

 Defining the path will set your team up for success.

 3. Engage your Project Managers to Drive Performance and Improve.